 Can’t sleep while backpacking?
 I’ve been there.
 The hours before sunrise stretch to eternity as you toss and turn, shivering and achy, listening nervously to every rustle in the bushes.
 Your hips hurt, your toes are cold, and you simply can NOT get comfortable.
 It feels like the sun will never rise!

 Can you relate?
-Even after plenty of experience it still takes a few nights for my body to get the hang of sleeping well while camping and backpacking.
+Even after hundreds of nights in the outdoors, it still takes a few days for my body to get the hang of sleeping well while camping and backpacking.
 During one particularly difficult thru-hike of the Tahoe Rim Trail I went a full seven days of tough hiking on barely 4-5 hours of sleep each night.
 I literally fell asleep within 10 minutes of finishing the hike, and don’t remember a minute of the four hour drive home!
 (Don’t worry, I wasn’t the driver.)

 So how can we sleep better while backpacking (or bikepacking, or kayak camping, or any activity that involves a few nights under the stars)?
 Is there a trick?
 Or are some of us destined to endure restless nights until we become so exhausted we can no longer keep our eyes open?

-In this post I’ll share all the tips I’ve learned over the years for sleeping more soundly and comfortably while backpacking, bikepacking, and camping.
+In this post I’ll share all the tips I’ve learned over the years for sleeping more soundly and comfortably while backpacking, bikepacking, camping, and any other multiday outdoor adventures.
 May they help you wake up feeling refreshed on your next outdoor adventure.

 Choose a Flat Campsite